ZiaCodes/Yogavar/README.md

 ### Find it on Swagger for detailed Documentation

 - Still under process, will add every details very soon
+- Click below to visit -
-- Visit from Here : <a herf="https://yogavar-services.onrender.com/yogavar-swagger/api-docs/">Yogavar Rest API on Swagger </a>
+  <a herf="https://yogavar-services.onrender.com/yogavar-swagger/api-docs/">Yogavar Rest API on Swagger </a>

 ## Backend Large-Resources Upload Api Architecture